30 August | Decline in turnover test for service entities

 - $7,500 for a decline in turnover of 30%, or more.

-A different comparison period applies to ‘Southern Border businesses’ (as defined in the Guidelines – but broadly a business located near the Victorian border) impacted by the NSW stay at home orders that commenced on 27 May 2021.
-The comparison period for these businesses is a minimum 2-week period from 27 May 2021 to 17 July 2021 compared to the same period in 2019.
+Different comparison periods apply to ‘Southern Border businesses’ (as defined in the Guidelines – but broadly a business located near the Victorian border) impacted by the Victorian stay at home orders that commenced on 27 May 2021.
+The comparison period for these businesses is a minimum 2-week period from 27 May 2021 to 17 July 2021 compared to:

 What you need before you apply